The Pulpster

 On the cover

-Modest Stein originally painted for Sport Story Magazine (March 1939), a Street & Smith publication.
+Modest Stein’s painting originally appeared on the cover of Sport Story Magazine (March 1939), a Street & Smith publication.

 Errata